discdiver/pachy-vid/README.md

 The script walks the file system to find files that match the specified video formats and calls *make_images()* for each file.

 ### frames.json
 This is the Pachyderm Pipeline specification.
 It pulls the Docker image from my Docker Hub registry.
-The *parallelism_spec* is set to *constant: 3* to use 3 workers and the *glob* pattern will run each top level file or directory in the input atom repo as its own datum.
+The *parallelism_spec* is set to *coefficient: 2* to use 2 workers per node and the *glob* pattern will run each top level file or directory in the input atom repo as its own datum.
 This should make for efficient parallel processing of multiple video files.